linagora/hublin/README.md

 ### docker containers

-You can pull all the required containers by hand (mongodb, redis), start them, and create the links when starting Hubl.in:
+You can pull all the required containers by hand (mongodb, redis, janus-gateway), start them, and create the links when starting Hubl.in:

 ``` sh
 # get mongo and start it as a container named 'db'